 Note: the Gribble Barn has appeared in a nationally distributed coffee-table book called "This Old Barn," published by Country Books in 1996.
 See the Barn on page 39, and note that its location is mis-labelled (the Editor promises to fix this if the book is reprinted).

-The Gribble Barn looms gracefully on the east side of Hwy 170 (the Canby-Marquam Highway), about five miles south of Canby, in rural Clackamas County, Oregon.
-A half mile north runs Gribble Road, and the Gribble Pioneer Cemetery *(see page bottom) lies 3/4 mile west on that road....
+The Gribble Barn loomed gracefully on the east side of Hwy 170 (the Canby-Marquam Highway), about five miles south of Canby, in rural Clackamas County, Oregon.
+A half mile north ran Gribble Road, and the Gribble Pioneer Cemetery *(see page bottom) lies 3/4 mile west on that road....
 In that very historic cemetery lies John Gribble, born in 1799, the elder who led the first Gribbles to Oregon on the Oregon Trail in 1846.
 Many other family names prominent in local pioneer history are also buried there (see page bottom)

 See historic 1905 photograph of the Gribbles who built the Gribble Barn!